marijnh/module-workshop/README.md

 with them in `slides/notes.txt`.
 The exercises are grouped by 'year' under the `20??` directories.

+You can run `install.sh` to pre-download the NPM dependencies for the exercises, in case the internet at the workshop is flaky.

 This material is released under an MIT license.